scripting/opmlPackage/worknotes.md

 #### 9/7/24; 9:59:57 AM by DW

-visitAll in both client and server versions had a serious bug.
+<a href="https://github.com/scripting/opmlPackage/blob/main/client/opml.js#L294">visitAll</a> in both client and server versions had a serious bug.

 if a function returns false it's supposed to stop visiting, but it doesn't.